JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

   MASK_EXTRAPOLATE.to_netcdf('{}/MASK_EXTRAPOLATE_EMODNET_vDec2020_ON_EXPAND_AMM15.nc'.format(args.OUT_DIR[0]))
 ```

 ### Correct for LAT

-We ended up using the merge of Jennys CS3X data not Colins CS3X Data
+We ended up using the merge of Jenny's CS3X data not Colin's CS3X Data
 So the above section needs more information

 The script we use to apply the LAT corrections and the operational mask is